Is It Worth Getting a Doctorate in Education (EdD)?

 What Is an EdD Degree?

 An EdD degree prepares students for leadership roles at administrative levels.
 The curriculum generally focuses on providing students with the management, critical thinking and problem-solving skills they will need to impact the fields of K-12 and higher education in meaningful ways.
-The research skills developed and knowledge obtained focus on enabling graduates to fill roles as higher-education faculty members, educational leaders in senior positions, policymakers and specialized researchers.
-Prerequisites for a doctorate in education typically include graduate work along with some years of teaching or professional experience.
+The research skills developed and knowledge gained are designed to enable graduates to fill roles as higher-education faculty members, senior educational leaders, policymakers, and specialized researchers.
+Prerequisites for a doctorate in education typically include graduate coursework and several years of teaching or professional experience.
 EdD programs generally also require candidates to have a master’s degree (or at least a bachelor’s degree) and some may require satisfactory GRE scores.

 So what does a Doctor of Education teach you and who gets a doctorate in education?
 Doctor of Education candidates will study subjects such as strategy development, quantitative research and data collection.
 Students can also expect to study qualitative and quantitative research methods.
 Because concentrations, coursework and curriculum delivery vary from institution to institution, it is important to explore the various doctorate in education programs available before you apply to any school.
 You may find that an online Doctor of Education program is the best fit for you.